 Let’s check the list of 10 best mics under $100 for YouTube below, and see which one is the right one for you!

 Best Budget Lavalier Microphone For YouTube

 1. Giant Squid Lavalier Microphone

 Honestly, I’m a pretty big fan of Giant Squid Microphone after using it mainly for my sister’s wedding.

-So for YouTubers who want to create outdoor contents such as prank videos, interviews, short films, I would highly recommended this lavalier microphone.
+So for YouTubers who want to create outdoor contents such as prank videos, interviews, short films, I would highly recommend this lavalier microphone.

 Why Giant Squid Microphone?

-Moreover, it sounds nice and crisp in the higher frequencies while keeping great low range.
+Moreover, it sounds nice and crisp in the higher frequencies while keeping a great low range.